shenwei356/csvtk/doc/docs/usage.md

 Flags:
   -f, --filter string   awk-like filter condition. e.g. '$age>12' or '$1 > $3' or '$name=="abc"' or '$1 % 2 == 0'
+  -h, --help            help for filter2
+  -n, --line-number     print line number as the first column ("n")

 ```